taufik-nurrohman/ash/README.md

 ### Class Naming Specifications

 Every language syntax basically have a structure, and usually they have the same kind of categorization.
-For example, although CSS and JavaScript are two different languages, they already have unified tokens such as _function_, _keyword_, _number_, and _string_.
+For example, although CSS and JavaScript are two different languages, they obviously have a unified tokens such as _function_, _keyword_, _number_, and _string_.
 The following are standard class names that likely would apply to all kind of language syntax:

 Name | Description
 ---- | -----------
 `com` | Comment.
 `exp` | Expression.
 Regular expression.
+`fun` | Function.
+A function declaration.
 `inh` | Inherit.
 Used to make certain chunk inside a token to have the same color as the parent color.
-`fun` | Function.
-A function declaration.
 `key` | Key.
 Should be paired with `val`.
 `lib` | Library.
 Built-in objects or classes.
 `log` | [Three-valued logic](https://en.m.wikipedia.org/wiki/Three-valued_logic).
 Includes `false`, `null`, `true`.